Mr. Richard E. Hitt

 Dr. Oleg Mukhanov

 Dr. Mukhanov joined HYPRES, Inc. in April 1991 as a Superconductive Integrated Circuit Designer to initiate the development of digital circuits based on Rapid Single Flux Quantum (RSFQ) logic family.
-As Sr. VP and GM, he is currently responsible for coordination of all technical areas: circuit design, test, fabrication, cryopackaging, and system integration.
-Dr. Mukhanov has initiated and been involved in multiplicity of HYPRES projects including development of high-performance A/D, D/A, and T/D converters, Fast Fourier Transform (FFT) hardware, a sub-nanosecond access time RAM, and ultra-high speed digital filters for a variety of applications including communications, radar, EW, and instrumentation.
+As CTO, he is currently responsible for coordination of all technical areas: circuit design, test, fabrication, cryopackaging, and system integration.
+Dr. Mukhanov has initiated and been involved in multiplicity of HYPRES projects including development of energy-efficient digital and memory circuits, high-performance A/D, D/A, and T/D converters, Fast Fourier Transform (FFT) hardware, and high speed digital signal processors for a variety of applications including computing, communications, radar, EW, and instrumentation.
 Prior to joining HYPRES, he was a staff scientist at the Cryoelectronics Laboratory at the Moscow State University, where he worked on the single-flux-quantum digital devices since 1984.
 Dr. Mukhanov is a co-inventor of the RSFQ logic and was the designer of a number of the world’s fastest digital circuits.
-Dr. Mukhanov is a Senior Member of the IEEE, authored over ninety scientific papers and many patents.
-He was president of the US Committee on Superconducting Electronics in 2005-2007, member of many organizing and program committees of national and international superconductor electronics conferences.
-Dr. Mukhanov is board member of the Applied Superconductivity Conference, member of advisory committees of international conferences on superconducting electronics, and editor of IEEE Transactions of Applied Superconductivity.
+Dr. Mukhanov is a Fellow of the IEEE, authored over 140 scientific papers and many patents.
+He was president of the US Committee on Superconducting Electronics in 2005-2007, chair and member of organizing and program committees of several national and international superconductor electronics conferences.
+Dr. Mukhanov is a member of advisory committees of international conferences and institutions on superconducting electronics and editor of IEEE Transactions of Applied Superconductivity.
 He received his Ph.D. in Physics from Moscow State University in 1987 and M.S. in Electrical Engineering from Moscow Engineering Physics Institute in 1983.

 Mr. Samela joined HYPRES in May 2011 as the chief financial officer.
 During a 30-year career filled with numerous highlights and achievements, Mr. Samela has built up an impressive finance and accounting skill set with emphasis in operations, planning, SEC reporting, acquisitions, Sarbanes Oxley implementation and information systems.
 His track record of success includes the successful oversight of multi-million dollar acquisitions, ownership transitions and assimilations, IPOs and investor relations, and developing strategies that led to financial operations and system infrastructure efficiencies.
 Most recently he served as the CFO of Magellan Petroleum Corp.
 (Portland, ME) where he was responsible for international negotiations and for the acquisition of an Australian subsidy and the company’s assimilation of the corporate model.
 Additionally, Mr. Samela established budgeting systems that improved corporations’ financial stability and overall financial health.
 His experience also includes independent financial consulting for multimillion dollar corporations as they dealt with bankruptcy and the development and implementation of business plans, budgets, accounting systems and management information reports.
 Mr. Samela earned a bachelor’s degree in accounting from Providence College.